AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/identity-for-edge-network/faq.md

 ## Q: In what cases is the Experience Cloud ID (ECID) reset or cleared?

-A: The ECID is reset or cleared in the following cases:
+A: The Identity for the Edge Network extension does not automatically reset or clear the ECID.
+If you observe the ECID being reset, identify if it falls into one of the following cases:

 * Cleared when the app is uninstalled.
 * Reset using the [`resetIdentities`](../../home/base/mobile-core/api-reference.md#resetidentities) API.
-* Reset when the app's local persistence cleared (by the app developer, other SDKs, etc.).
+* Reset when the app local persistence is cleared for any reason in the app implementation.
+To learn more, see where the [Mobile SDK store identities data](../../../pages/resources/faq.md#where-does-the-sdk-store-identities-and-preferences-on-the-app).
-   * `UserDefaults` in Core iOS < v4.2.0, file system (Library directory) in [v4.2.0 and newer](../../../pages/home/release-notes/2023.md#ios-core-420).
-     * However, tvOS continues to use `UserDefaults` due to constraints on that platform in using the file system for persisted SDK data.
-   * `SharedPreferences` in Android.

 ## Q: What steps are needed to generate a new Experience Cloud ID (ECID) for a user when using both Edge extensions and Adobe Solutions extensions?